-Urged on by Maestro Nowak, the Symphony initiates a series of music symposia and an extensive Music Education Program that now serves over 16,000 children and adults every year.
+The Symphony initiates a series of music symposia and an extensive Music Education Program that now serves more than 16,000 children and adults every year.

 The Symphony commissions and records a CD of Dr. Craig Russell's Concierto Romantico with Spanish classical guitarist Jose Maria Gallardo del Rey.

 No Ties Allowed!
-Symphony FREE Dress Rehearsals are born as a response to the continually sold-out series concerts.
-Individuals and families are welcome to attend dress rehearsals on Saturday afternoons free of charge as part of Symphony's Music Education Outreach.
+Symphony Dress Rehearsals is established.
+Individuals and families are welcome to attend dress rehearsals on Saturday's at 11 a.m. as part of Symphony's Music Education Outreach.
 Children 14 years and younger are free.

 The Symphony enters its third sold-out season at the Performing Arts Center and adds a fifth Classics concert to its already impressive musical season.